 '''

+MIT License - Copyright (c) 2024 Mark Qvist / unsigned.io

 This example illustrates creating a custom interface

 definition, that can be loaded and used by Reticulum at

 runtime.
 Any number of custom interfaces can be created

 and loaded.
 To use the interface place it in the folder

-~/.reticulum/interfaces, and add an interface entry to
+~/.reticulum/interfaces. and add an interface entry to

 your Reticulum configuration file similar to this:

 [[Example Custom Interface]]

+#

 type = ExampleInterface

 #

 #

 enabled = no

 #

 mode = gateway

 #

 port = /dev/ttyUSB0

 #

 speed = 115200

 #

 databits = 8

 #

 parity = none

+#

 stopbits = 1

 from time import sleep

 import sys

 import threading

 import time

 This HDLC helper class is used by the interface

 to delimit and packetize data over the physical

 medium - in this case a serial connection.

 class HDLC():

 This example interface packetizes data using

 simplified HDLC framing, similar to PPP

 FLAG

-= 0x7E
+= 0 x 7 E

 ESC

-= 0x7D
+= 0 \times 7D

 ESC_MASK = 0x20

 @staticmethod

 def escape(data):

 data = data.replace(bytes([HDLC.ESC]), bytes([HDLC.ESC, HDLC.ESC^HDLC.ESC_MASK]))

 data = data.replace(bytes([HDLC.FLAG]), bytes([HDLC.ESC, HDLC.FLAG^HDLC.ESC

-→MASK]))
+\rightarrow MASK]))

 return data

 Let's define our custom interface class.
 It must

 be a sub-class of the RNS "Interface" class.

 class ExampleInterface(Interface):

+'''

+'''

 All interface classes must define a default

 IFAC size, used in IFAC setup when the user

-'''

-'''

 has not specified a custom IFAC size.
 This

 option is specified in bytes.

 DEFAULT_IFAC_SIZE = 8

 The following properties are local to this

 particular interface implementation.

+= None

 owner

 = None

-= None

 port

 = None

 speed

 databits = None

 parity = None

 stopbits = None

-serial

-= None
+serial = None

 All Reticulum interfaces must have an init

 method that takes 2 positional arguments:

 The owner RNS Transport instance, and a dict

 of configuration values.

 def init(self, owner, configuration):

 The following lines demonstrate handling

 potential dependencies required for the

 interface to function correctly.

 import importlib

 if importlib.util.find_spec('serial') != None:

 import serial

 else:

-RNS.log("Using this interface requires a serial communication module to be.
+RNS.log("Using this interface requires a serial communication module to be

 →installed.", RNS.LOG_CRITICAL)

 RNS.log("You can install one with the command: python3 -m pip install

 →pyserial", RNS.LOG_CRITICAL)

 RNS.panic()

 We start out by initialising the super-class

 super().init()

 To make sure the configuration data is in the

 correct format, we parse it through the following

 method on the generic Interface class.
 This step

 is required to ensure compatibility on all the

 platforms that Reticulum supports.

+ifconf

 = Interface.get_config_obj(configuration)

 Read the interface name from the configuration

 and set it on our interface instance.

 = ifconf["name"]

+name

 self.name = name

 We read configuration parameters from the supplied

 configuration data, and provide default values in

-case any are missing.

-port

-= ifconf["port"] if "port" in ifconf else None

 '''